zdravkov/kendo-docs/api/web/toolbar.md

 ### remove

-Removes command from the ToolBar widget.
-Command is removed from the ToolBar container and overflow popup (if resizable is enabled).
-If the removed command is of SplitButton type calls the destroy method of the corresponding popup element.
+Removes a command from the ToolBar widget.
+The command is removed from the ToolBar container and overflow popup (if resizable is enabled).

 #### Parameters